RBEGamer/recycling_bin_notifier/README.md

 `docker run -itd --name recycling_calendar_api -v $(pwd)/data_volume:/usr/src/app/data_volume recycling_calendar_api`

 The image a the `data_volume`-Volume so you can easy access the `calendar.ics` file.
 After replacing the File you can use the API or restart the container to parse the calendar file again.

+# CALENDAR STRUCTURE
+To modify the list avariable bin types like Paper,Organic, Residual Waste you can edit the array in `line 28` of the `server.js`.
+The im portant value is `BIN_KEYWORDS`.
+A calendar event description will be searched for the word in `BIN_KEYWORDS`.
+You can specify a color for the type of waste in `color_desc` this value will be returned from the api call `/rest/get_color_events_of_the_day`.
+Or you can add own json keys for your needs.

 # BUILD THE NOTIFIER DEVICE

 Ok now you have an API, but i tink a device to show which bin will be the next would be nice.